ctq333/ctq333.github.io/README.md

 * University of Oulu

-## 5. Rovaniemi
+## 5.Rovaniemi

 ![Rovaniemi](https://upload.wikimedia.org/wikipedia/commons/1/10/Santa_Claus_Village.jpg)

 ### Population

-According to [Rovaniemi's Offical Website(Finnish Version)](https://www.rovaniemi.fi/Kaupunki-ja-paatoksenteko/Tietoa-Rovaniemesta), there are 63,528 people in this city.
+According to [Rovaniemi's Offical Website(Finnish Version)](https://www.rovaniemi.fi/Kaupunki-ja-paatoksenteko/Tietoa-Rovaniemesta), there are 63,528 people living in this city.
 Only 3.8% of population are foreigners and 5320 students are studing in this city in 2020.
 The unemployment rate here is about 10.3%.

 ### University